pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 3. Select *Edit* in the upper right of the *Subnet summary* panel.

-4. Uncheck *Managed allocation*.
+4. Select *Managed allocation* to toggle between enabled and disabled.

 5. Select *Save* to register your changes.

+You can (re)enable subnet management at any time by checking *Managed allocation*.

+<a href="#heading--how-to-access-ui-main-networking-view"><h3 id="heading--how-to-access-ui-main-networking-view">How to access the main networking view</h3></a>

+To access the main networking view, select *Networking > Subnets*.

+This main view can also be filtered through the use of the 'Filters' drop-down.
 [/tab]
--->
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
 To disable (or re-enable) subnet management, use the following procedure:

-1. Navigate to the 'Subnets' page and select the subnet.

-2. Press the 'Edit' button to allow changes; the 'Managed allocation' field will become a slide switch.
+1. Select *Subnets*.

+2. Select the subnet in question

+3. Select *Edit*.

-3. Click the label (or the switch icon itself) to toggle between enabled (dark blue) and disabled (grey).
+4. Select *Managed allocation* to toggle between enabled and disabled.

-4. Click 'Save summary'.
+5. Select *Save summary*.

 <a href="#heading--how-to-access-ui-main-networking-view"><h3 id="heading--how-to-access-ui-main-networking-view">How to access the main networking view</h3></a>

-To access the main networking view visit the 'Subnets' page.
+To access the main networking view, select *Subnets*.

-This main view can also be filtered either by fabrics or by spaces through the use of the 'Group by' drop-down.
+This main view can also be filtered via the *Group by* drop-down.
 [/tab]
-[tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="CLI"]
+[tab version="v3.4 Snap,v3.4 Packages,v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="CLI"]
 To enable or disable subnet management:

 ``` nohighlight